 Wherever you are in New Zealand, chances are you aren't far from a hiking trail – there are literally thousands!
-We have 14 National Parks and countless other wildlife reserves, so if you’re looking to do some hiking or walking, whether it’s just to stretch the legs quickly or for the better part of the day, your hiking options are wide-ranging and usually close at hand.
+We have 14 national parks and countless other wildlife reserves, so if you’re looking to do some hiking or walking, whether it’s just to stretch the legs quickly or for the better part of the day, your hiking options are wide-ranging and usually close at hand.
 You can stop in at the nearest Department of Conservation (DOC) office for a map or take a look at our trip itineraries for ideas.
 Or join us for a hiking vacation – our guides would love to personally show you the best day hikes in New Zealand!

 The Southern Alps literally explode straight out of the ocean, and where the cool mountain air meets the warm ocean air we get precipitation… and a lot of it.
 For this reason the West Coast is famous for its Amazonian rainforests, with mystical black rivers, set on a backdrop of giant snow-capped granite peaks.
-But when it’s not raining, it’s one of the most beautiful hiking destinations in the world.
+However, when it’s not raining, it’s one of the most beautiful hiking destinations in the world.

 1. Abel Tasman Coastal Track day hikes

 The Abel Tasman Coastal Track is one of the 10 Great Walks of New Zealand, and meanders its way through the iconic Abel Tasman National Park.
-The entire trail is 60 kilometres (37 miles) from start to finish (an A to B hike), which typically takes 4 nights/5 days to complete.
+The entire trail is 60 kilometers (37 miles) from start to finish (an A to B hike), which typically takes 4 nights/5 days to complete.
 But if you’re short on time and still want to experience the park, there are many incredible day hikes to choose from.

-A personal favourite for us locals is to get dropped off at Bark Bay and hike back to Marahau.
-Your hike will begin at Marahau, where you’ll catch a water taxi (or sea kayak) into the park.
-The first leg of the hike takes you from Bark Bay to Anchorage – which is about 11.5 kilometres (7 miles) and takes up to 4 hours.
-From there you follow the giant orange triangle trail marker near the DoC hut, where the trail to Marahau begins.
-The second leg from Anchorage to Marahau is around 12.4 kilometres (7.7 miles) and takes a little over 4 hours.
+A personal favorite for us locals is to get dropped off at Bark Bay and hike back to Mārahau.
+Your hike will begin at Mārahau, where you’ll catch a water taxi (or sea kayak) into the park.
+The first leg of the hike takes you from Bark Bay to Anchorage – which is about 11.5 kilometers (7 miles) and takes up to 4 hours.
+From there you follow the giant orange triangle trail marker near the DoC hut, where the trail to Mārahau begins.
+The second leg from Anchorage to Mārahau is around 12.4 kilometers (7.7 miles) and takes a little over 4 hours.

-Along the way you’ll undulate your way beside the coastline, gaining access to some of New Zealand’s most beautiful golden sand beaches, lush rainforests, and desert-like native Manuka forest.
+Along the way you’ll undulate your way beside the coastline, gaining access to some of New Zealand’s most beautiful golden sand beaches, lush rainforests, and desert-like native Mānuka forest.

 2. Cape Foulwind day hike